poornasai372/HackFusion/README.md

 # CODE PREDATORS — X-Ray to Finding Prototype

+⚠️ IMPORTANT — How to Access the Project
+To experience the complete X-Ray to Finding prototype, please download the following files from this repository.
+🌐 1.
+Test the X-Ray Scanning Prototype

+Download the index.html file.
+Open the downloaded index.html file.
+It will automatically open the prototype in your web browser.
+Upload an X-ray image to test the X-ray scanning results and explore the prototype.

+🎥 2.
+Watch the Demo Video

+Download the Demo Video file.
+Open the downloaded video file to watch the complete demonstration of the prototype.

+📊 3.
+View the Presentation

+Download the Presentation file.
+Open the file using Microsoft PowerPoint, Google Slides, or another compatible application to view the complete project presentation.

+📁 Files

+File
+Purpose

+index.html
+Launch and test the X-ray scanning prototype

+Demo Video
+Watch the complete demonstration

+Presentation
+View the complete project presentation

+Note: This is a hackathon prototype created to demonstrate the proposed X-ray analysis workflow.
+The current abnormality findings and confidence values are simulated for demonstration purposes and should not be considered medical diagnoses.

+For the complete experience, we recommend downloading all three files.

 ## Overview

 **CODE PREDATORS** is a hackathon prototype demonstrating an AI-assisted X-ray analysis workflow.